ptr-dang/gardening/README.md

 Project teams are not rigid.
 You are free to participate in the way that makes most sense to you; please respect your teammates and communicate.

 ## How will we propose project ideas to potential teammates?
-To maximize our hack time, you can begin pitching projects and forming teams in advance of April 9.
+To maximize our hack time, you can begin pitching projects and forming teams in advance of our Kickoff.
 First, ideas should be shared in Slack and recorded in the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas).
 Once you've committed to an idea and created a repository for it, use the repo's README file to propose your project.
 Images and YouTube videos are welcome aids for explaining your idea.
 Use __#gardening-general__ posts, Twitter, or any other means you like to recruit teammate(s).

 After the Kickoff on April 9, we'll do a short Project Matchmaking session.
 This will allow any newcomers looking to join teams or review the project READMEs and ask questions.
 Any project teams still looking for members should speak up during this time to recruit.